eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.group.md

 ---
-title: Cube Measure Group
+title: Measure Group
 group: Measure
 kind: TUTORIAL
 number: 2.2.5
 ---
-# Daanse Tutorial - Cube Measure Group
+# Daanse Tutorial - Measure Group

 In cases where you need a better overview of all measures, want to provide additional context for a `Measure`, or need to organize a list of measures, you can use a `MeasureGroup`.